Lead Awareness

 Environmental Services

-If you are concerned about your home, you may contact us at the below number with questions.
-Also, the Saint Clair County Intergovernmental Grants Department has a Lead Hazard Reduction Program.
+If you are concerned about your home, you may contact us at the number below with questions.
+The Saint Clair County Intergovernmental Grants Department also has a Lead Hazard Reduction Program.
 If you meet their qualifications, you may be eligible for your home to be inspected and mitigated.

 If you do home construction/repair or just work on your own home, please follow the guidelines outlined in this EPA document to make sure your family and neighborhood stay safe from lead.
 You may need to do more research to ensure you are keeping people safe.